Current Weather

 Forecast Outlook

 The TAF forecast covers the next 12 hours.
 The forecast shows a transition between VFR and IFR conditions.
 Pilots should monitor the forecast closely and have an alternate airport plan.
-Expected weather includes: Thunderstorm Rain.
-There is a 40% probability of IFR conditions with Thunderstorm Rain between 08:00Z and 12:00Z.
+Expected weather includes: Fog.
+Temporary LIFR conditions are forecast with Fog between 06:00Z and 11:00Z.

 Pilot Recommendations